epinio/docs/src/howtos/install_epinio_on_k3d.md

 ### Install Epinio on the Cluster

-Follow [Installation using a MagicDNS Service](./install_epinio_magicDNS.md) to install Epinio in your test environment.
+Follow ["magic" DNS setup](../installation/magicDNS_setup.md) to install Epinio in your test environment.

 `<IP>` can be found by running:
 ```bash